simonw/llm/docs/usage.md

 ## Executing a prompt

-To run a prompt:
+To run a prompt, streaming tokens as they come in:

     llm 'Ten names for cheesecakes'

-To stream the results a token at a time:
+To disable streaming and only return the response once it has completed:

-    llm 'Ten names for cheesecakes' -s
+    llm 'Ten names for cheesecakes' --no-stream

 To switch from ChatGPT 3.5 (the default) to GPT-4 if you have access: